graik/biskit/README.txt

 The most important new features:

-* TM-Align: structure alignment wrapper and integration into PDBModel
+* TM-align: structure alignment wrapper and integration into PDBModel
   - new class: TMAlign
   - new method in PDBModel: structureFit()